 Hydrilla is costly to control because of the multi-faceted, long-term approach required to eliminate it.
-The herbicides needed to effectively treat Hydrilla, while at the same time minimizing damage to non-target aquatic plants, are expensive even in small quantities.
-Completely eradicating Hydrilla from a waterbody requires up to a decade of treatment, with a specific concentration of herbicide maintained throughout the growing season (Batcher, 2000; Netherland, Getsinger, & Turner, 1993).
+The herbicides needed to effectively treat hydrilla, while at the same time minimizing damage to non-target aquatic plants, are expensive even in small quantities.
+Completely eradicating hydrilla from a waterbody requires up to a decade of treatment, with a specific concentration of herbicide maintained throughout the growing season (Batcher, 2000; Netherland, Getsinger, & Turner, 1993).
 Adding to the cost is the fact that each waterbody and infestation are unique and require a tailored treatment approach.
-Staff time, including mobilization, treatment, monitoring, and surveillance, have increased each year in Cleveland Metroparks as infestations are identified and expenditures are anticipated to increase annually as herbicide prices rise, waterbodies are added, and treatment strategies evolve.
-Details of treatment costs from 2011-15 are available in Appendix D. The Ohio Department of Natural Resources (ODNR) has been instrumental in supporting Cleveland Metroparks Hydrilla treatment efforts.
+Staff time, including mobilization, treatment, monitoring, and surveillance, have increased each year in Cleveland Metroparks as infestations are identified, and expenditures are anticipated to increase annually as herbicide prices rise, waterbodies are added, and treatment strategies evolve.
+Total treatment costs from 2011-16, comprising herbicide costs (but not staff time or equipment) and contractor treatments total just under \$100,000.
+Details of treatment costs from 2011-16 are available in Appendix D.

+The Ohio Department of Natural Resources (ODNR) has been instrumental in supporting Cleveland Metroparks hydrilla treatment efforts.
 Through subsidy agreements in 2012, 2013, and 2014 the ODNR covered 75% of the costs of contracting whole-lake treatments on Wallace Lake, using funds from a GLRI grant to the State.
-In 2015 (and continuing through 2016) via a subsidy agreement ODNR will fund 75% of Hydrilla treatment costs throughout Cleveland Metroparks.
-Treatment costs for 2016 are estimated to be \$33,475 for a contract which covers treatment and monitoring in all six infested waterbodies.
+From 2015-16, via a subsidy agreement, ODNR will fund 75% of hydrilla treatment costs throughout Cleveland Metroparks.
+Treatment costs for 2016 were \$33,475 for a contract with AquaDoc which covers treatment and monitoring in all six infested waterbodies.

 Hydrilla treatment and monitoring in Cleveland Metroparks is expensive in both herbicides and staff time, but the cost of not controlling this invasive aquatic plant is even greater.
-If allowed to spread unchecked Hydrilla can degrade important aquatic habitat in the Park District's lakes, ponds, wetlands, rivers, and streams.
+If allowed to spread unchecked hydrilla can degrade important aquatic habitat in the Park District's lakes, ponds, wetlands, rivers, and streams.
 Hydrilla can form dense mats of vegetation, severely limiting recreation including swimming, fishing, and boating.
-The risk of Hydrilla spreading into new areas both within and outside of Cleveland Metroparks is extremely high if aggressive control and monitoring efforts are not instituted.
-As the location of the first known occurrences of Hydrilla in the Lake Erie watershed in Ohio, it is incumbent upon Cleveland Metroparks as a conservation agency to proactively and responsibly manage this invasive species to protect the natural resources in both its reservations and the region.
+The risk of hydrilla spreading into new areas both within and outside of Cleveland Metroparks is extremely high if aggressive control and monitoring efforts are not instituted and committed to over the long term.
+As the location of the first known occurrences of hydrilla in the Lake Erie watershed in Ohio, it is incumbent upon Cleveland Metroparks as a conservation agency to proactively and responsibly manage this invasive species to protect the natural resources in both its reservations and the region.

-2016 Treatment Plan
+2017 Treatment Plan

-Cleveland Metroparks will again contract AquaDoc to perform all treatments and treatment monitoring in 2016.
+Cleveland Metroparks will contract all treatments and treatment monitoring in 2017 to a single contractor, to be solicited by an RFQ in mid-winter and selected based on best and lowest bid standards.
 Contracting with a single company reduces costs and ensures consistency in treatment methods and effectiveness monitoring.
-Wallace Lake will undergo its 5th year of contacted whole-lake fluridone treatment and the five other waterbodies will undergo their 2nd year of contracted treatments.
+Wallace Lake will undergo its 6th year of contacted whole-lake fluridone treatment and the five other waterbodies will undergo their 3nd year of contracted treatments.
+2017 will be the first year oversight and coordination of all hydrilla efforts will be done by the Hydrilla Project Manager.